ping-localhost/anonymizer-bundle/.github/ISSUE_TEMPLATE/BC_Break.md

 #### How to reproduce

 <!--
 Provide steps to reproduce the BC break.
 If possible, also add a code snippet with relevant configuration, classes, etc.
-  Adding a failing Unit/Functional Test would help us a lot - you can submit it in a Pull Request separately, referencing this bug report.
+Adding a failing Unit or Functional Test would help us a lot - you can submit it in a Pull Request separately, referencing this bug report.
 -->